bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with all combinators and their powers.

+<code>CCGlab</code> needs a linux, a native one or one in macosphere or windowsphere.

-Install instructions are in this README, <a href="#install">here</a>.
+Install instructions if you have a linux/macos are in this README, <a href="#install">here</a>.
 There are certain things you need to do depending on your OS, so please follow the install AFTER reading this README.

+The Windows install section explains how to get a linux in windowsphere, then ccglab.

 <code>CCGlab</code> is Common Lisp code with some <code>bash</code> scripts for install and run-time tokenization.

-It needs a linux, a native one or one in macosphere or windowsphere.
-As hard as it is to believe, windowsphere is becoming easier and more native-like (thanks Tim!).

 SBCL and CCL Common Lisps are usable out of the box for CCGlab.
 The <code>install</code> script sets up SBCL for CCGlab if you haven't got one already.
 If you have an ANSI Common Lisp, it can work with it too.